Diminishing neck and back pain with alcohol avoidance

 For most people, drinking alcohol in moderation is fine.
-In some cases, such as for people with a high risk for heart disease, physicians may even recommend a small amount of red wine or other mild alcoholic beverage on a daily basis.
-As a general rule, most people can drink socially without any long-term adverse effects.
+In some cases, such as for people with a high risk of heart disease, doctors may even recommend a small amount of red wine or another mild alcoholic beverage on a daily basis.

 However, for people with back pain, alcohol carries a risk of increasing the pain caused by conditions like degenerative disc disease, facet disease, herniated discs and foraminal stenosis.
 For this reason, individuals with neck and back pain may be advised to avoid alcohol.

 Why does alcohol increase neck and back pain?

 Doctors are not yet sure why there is a correlation between drinking alcohol and neck and back pain.
 Studies have not turned up any conclusive data to show why people who drink experience a worsening in their spinal conditions.
 However, there are a few theories as to why the bad habit may make sciatica, bone spur pain and other spinal conditions worse:

 - Alcohol acts as a muscle relaxant.
 In order to remain healthy and strong, your spine needs proper support from the muscles in your back, abdomen, pelvis and buttocks (what is commonly called the core).
 Drinking alcohol relaxes these muscles, which means that the spine may not be properly supported until the effects of alcohol wear off.

 - Alcohol is a depressant.
 Alcohol’s main effect is to depress or slow the body’s natural processes, including circulation and respiration.
 Proper circulation and respiration are vital to helping your back stay healthy because these important bodily functions flush toxins out of your body’s soft tissues and feed your body the nutrients it needs to function.